Spalding, Lincolnshire: Secondary schools

 Spalding's two secondary modern schools (11-16) were the Gleed Boys' School and the Gleed Girls' Technology College.
-In 2012 they were combined as the Sir John Gleed School.
+In 2012 they were combined as the Sir John Gleed School (now called Spalding Academy).
 On leaving Sir John Gleed School, many pupils transferred to nearby sixth forms or attended Boston College or New College Stamford, which both have Further Education centres in the town.
 In 2016, South Lincolnshire Academies Trust (SLAT) took over management of the Sir John Gleed School from CFBT, and it was renamed Spalding Academy.

 The town's state grammar schools (still selective by eleven-plus exam) are Spalding Queen Elizabeth Royal Free Grammar School (11-16 for boys) and Spalding High School (11-16 for girls), both of which have mixed sixth forms (16-18).

 There are also schools for children with special learning needs: the Priory School (for those with mild to moderate learning difficulties) and the Garth School (for those with more demanding educational needs).